-Lavender, an herb with many culinary uses, also makes a stunning addition to borders and perennial gardens, providing sweeping drifts of color from early summer into fall.
-With its silvery-green foliage, upright flower spikes and compact shrub-like form, lavender is ideal for creating informal hedges.
-You can also harvest it for fragrant floral arrangements, sachets, and potpourri.
+Lavender makes a stunning addition to borders and perennial gardens, providing sweeping drifts of color from early summer into fall.
+With its silvery-green foliage, upright flower spikes, and compact shrub-like form, lavender is ideal for creating informal hedges.
+You can also harvest it for fragrant floral arrangements, sachets, and potpourri, as well as many medicinal and culinary uses.

 COMMON TYPES OF LAVENDER